Llenar70/allye-doc/Propensity Score Matching.md

         *   `Group`: Treated, Control
         *   `Before`: Sample size before matching
         *   `After`: Sample size after matching
+    *   **Propensity Score Distribution**: Displays kernel density plots for the treatment and control groups.
+        *   Two separate plots are shown: "Before Matching" and "After Matching" (no overlay).
-    *   **Propensity Score Distribution**: Displays the distribution of propensity scores for the treatment and control groups before and after matching using kernel density estimate plots.
-Ideally, the distributions of both groups should become closer after matching.
+        *   In each plot, orange shows the treatment group and blue shows the control group.
+Ideally, the distributions become closer after matching.
-        *   Orange line/area: Treatment group (before matching)
-        *   Blue line/area: Control group (before matching)
-        *   Orange dotted line: Treatment group (after matching)
-        *   Blue dotted line: Control group (after matching)
 *   **Balance Evaluation**
     *   **Covariate Balance (Standardized Mean Differences)**:
         *   Displays the Standardized Mean Difference (SMD) for each covariate before and after matching in a plot.
 SMD is the difference in means between the treatment and control groups, divided by the pooled standard deviation of both groups.
 An absolute value within 0.1 is generally considered well-balanced.